tomaskovarik271/PIPECD/_project-management-documentation/adr/ADR.md

 **🚀 CURRENT STATUS: PRODUCTION-READY CRM WITH AI INTELLIGENCE**

-The system has achieved **full production readiness** with revolutionary AI capabilities, comprehensive lead management, and event-driven automation.
+The system has achieved **full production readiness** with revolutionary AI capabilities, comprehensive lead management, enterprise notification infrastructure, and event-driven automation.
 This ADR reflects the current implemented state and proven architectural decisions.

 ## 2. Goal